yard

 Succulents and cacti, and drought lovers such as lavender in pots, should have fast-draining mixes with extra mineral material.
 That faster mix relies on fully open holes, since water runs straight through instead of holding in peat.

-Moisture-loving plants like hostas in containers or shade ferns (if you pot them) can sit in heavier soils.
+Moisture-loving plants like hostas in containers can sit in heavier soils.
+Shade ferns behave similarly if you pot them.
 Here, a standard number of holes is fine but you still want water to escape instead of collecting in the bottom inch.

 Drainage holes cannot fix the wrong soil mix, but the right mix will always fail without decent drainage holes.